miguelqncosta/TotK-Speedometer/README.md

 ```

 #### Install Tesseract and FFmpeg from the official sites (HARDER)
-If you preffer not to use Homebrew you can install Tesseract and FFmpeg from the official sites.
+If you prefer not to use Homebrew you can install Tesseract and FFmpeg from the official sites.
 ##### Install Tesseract
 Follow the Installation instructions on the [official documentation](https://tesseract-ocr.github.io/tessdoc/Installation.html).